Edith’s father, William Freeman, was baptised at Portsmouth in 1858. He married a

 not fear; if I fear then I do not trust’.

-Council – the first woman to be so appointed.
-She was involved with Sunday school
+first woman to be so appointed.
+She was involved with Sunday School activity for

-Edith was also a poet: ‘her main interest in life was writing’.
-She began writing
+One of her ‘her main interest in life was writing’.
+Edith began writing at the age

-at the age of fifteen and was a member of the Writer’s Circle - attending one of
+of fifteen and was a member of the Writer’s Circle - attending one of their summer

-their summer schools in 1957.
+schools in 1957.
 Edith wrote to inspire and give solace to others.
-Many
+Many of her poems

-of her poems had a religious or moral message.
-She was a regular contributor of verse
+had a religious or moral message.
+She was a regular contributor of verse to the Liverpool

-to the Liverpool Herald and was often contacted by strangers who wrote that they
+Herald and was often contacted by strangers who wrote that they had found comfort

 Edith’s articles, stories and poems were published in newspapers and magazines.
 She